Should You Add Your Child as a Joint-Owner of Your Bank Account?

 Another unintended consequence of adding your child as joint-owner to your account is foregoing several protections to your assets.
 If your child assumes large debts while in joint-ownership of your account their creditors can claim against the account for those debts.
 A child's spouse may also claim against the account in the event of divorce.
 The same implications may apply if a lawsuit is awarded against your child.

-One problem we avoid thinking about altogether is the opportunity for your child to use any jointly held funds at their discretion.
+One problem we avoid thinking about all together is the opportunity for your child to use any jointly held funds at their discretion.
 While enlisting them as a joint-owner signifies a high level of trust, mental illness, addictions or desperation could drive your child to do the unthinkable- like draining your account.

 While these are worst-case scenarios, effective planning is a great risk management tool.
 Fortunately, there is a simple solution allowing your child the authority to assist you in finance management without the additional risk.
 A well-crafted Power of Attorney makes your child a financial agent, and allows you to determine the powers that they are able to exercise on your behalf.